sepiropht/ghtop/README.md

 A dumb metrics capture

-1. **Metrics Capture Module**: A Go module that continuously captures system metrics (CPU, memory, disk usage, and process information)
+1. **Metrics Capture Module**: A Go module that continuously captures system metrics (CPU, memory, and process information)
 2. **Web Server Module**: A Go-based HTTP server that retrieves the captured metrics via an API store them in sqlite db, and presents the data in a web interface.

 ## Why I Did This